Daizen Maeda: Matsumoto Yamaga

 In 2016, Maeda joined Matsumoto Yamaga FC.
 He got his J-League debut on 28 February 2016.
 It was on 28 August 2016, that he scored his first goal as a professional in an Emperor's Cup game against Tokuyama University.

 After his loan spell at Mito, he struggled for regular playing time and was loaned to the Portuguese club, Maritimo in 2019.
 He left the club in 2021 after his loan with Yokohama F. Marinos was made permanent.

 Mito HollyHock (loan)

-On 6 January 2017, Matsumoto Yamaga FC announced that Maeda will be joining Mito HollyHock on a loan deal that will run from February 2017 until January 2018.
+Maedan joined Mito HollyHock on a loan deal from February 2017 until January 2018.
 He ended the season while scoring 13 goals.

 Maritimo (loan)

 On 11 August 2019, he made his debut in the opening round of Portuguese League against Sporting CP when he came on as a substitute in the 57th minute.

 On 25 August 2019, Maeda scored his debut goal in a 3–2 loss to CD Tondela.